 Use of any Bergen computing or networking resources implies that the user is agreeing to follow the Acceptable Use Policy.

 The College’s computer labs are for Bergen students only.
-Sign in with a Bergen ID is required.
+A Bergen login is required.